MissEnvii/Java_Password_Gen/README.md

 ![JSFucntion the PW](Assets/IMG/JS_funcation_PW.jpg)

-**Then when messing with the settings we want the HTML to display the current password lenght with what corrispondes to would you choose in the settings**
+**Then when messing with the settings we want the HTML to display the current password lenght with what corrispondes to what you choose in the settings**

 ![JSFunction updating](Assets/IMG/Event%20listener.jpg)